All Episodes

 I am more than willing to have a debate.

-But when somebody calls in and generalizes and says conservatives are just as much to blame.
+But when somebody calls in and generalizes and says conservatives are just as much to blame, now I want you to tell me how.

-Well, what did Rush say?
+Well, even Rush said, well, what did Rush say?

 Rush said, give up your freedom, your liberty, and your health choices.